mlamias/Drobo/README.md

+# About This Repository
+This is a reposity of software the supported the drobo direct access storage and network attached storage products.
+The drobo website is now defunct and support has transitioned to a self-sevice mode.
+I have placed all the available drobo dashboard installation files in this repository.
+If you have others to supply, please feel free to suggest and edit and provide the software to me (all software will be thoroughly scanned for safety and security before it will be posted to the repo.

+Feel free to read through a brief history of drobo which I've provided below.

 # Drobo
 Drobo, originally known as Data Robotics, is a company that specializes in external storage devices designed to be easy to use for both consumers and small businesses.
 Drobo devices are known for their BeyondRAID technology, which provides data redundancy and protection without the complexity traditionally associated with RAID systems.
 Here's an overview of Drobo's history and its parent company, StorCentric: